-Sometimes it’s important to head back to the basics before making any rash decisions.
+But with so much choice out there, it’s important to understand the basics before making any rash decisions.

-Making informed decisions goes farther than just knowing the facts, it’s also about knowing your body.
+Because making informed decisions is about more than just knowing the facts, it’s also about knowing your body.

 A certain diet might be easy and effective for one person while bringing uncomfortable side effects to another.
-Our individual physiology and personal discipline to stick to a plan often determines the success of a given diet.
+On top of that, our individual physiology and personal discipline to stick to a plan often determines the success of a given diet.

 Here at keto.fm we are obvious proponents of the keto diet, and we make it our mission to keep our audience informed and up to date on the latest keto trends and research.

-But before someone can be updated, they need to have the foundational knowledge.
+But before someone can be updated, they need to have some foundational knowledge.

 We will then go over the main benefits of ketosis, some of the common side effects, and finally some helpful tips and advice on how to make ketosis and the keto diet work for you.

-While it may be a generalization, we feel confident making the assumption that most people you know are not utilizing the metabolic process of ketosis.
+While it may be a generalization, we feel confident assuming that most people you know are not on a keto diet, so they’re not utilizing the metabolic process of ketosis.

-This does not mean that adequate amounts of nutrients are being absorbed, or that they are not following recommended serving sizes by credible sources, doctors or nutritionists.
-What we mean to say is that just because we are not in ketosis does not mean we are not living a healthy and active existence.
+It doesn’t mean that they’re missing out on adequate amounts of nutrients, or that they’re not following recommended serving sizes by credible sources, doctors or nutritionists.
+You don’t have to be in ketosis to live a healthy and active existence.

-In this traditional model, carbohydrates make up a large percentage (50%) of the overall diet, which gives way to metabolism that favors these carbohydrates for consumption and conversion into energy.
+In the traditional model, carbohydrates make up a large percentage (about 50%) of the overall diet, which leads to a metabolism that favors these carbohydrates for consumption and conversion into energy.

 Glucose, one of the most prominent carbohydrates, is converted into CO2 and H2O which then powers the production of ATP (adenosine triphosphate), the “fuel” for the body machinery.